YassinRiyazi/Main/README.md

 ## Rules:
-Always think about what is the appropriiate way to do it.
+Always think about what is the appropriate way to do it.

 0. Use Vibe coding for first prototype.
 1. All functions must be prototyped in python.